 - 1. If member has not been approved for this drug by Neighborhood in the past, clinician must submit documentation that initial criteria is met. - 2.
-The member has not yet received more than 24 months of parathyroid hormone analog therapy in their lifetime
+Documentation that the member has not yet received more than 24 months of parathyroid hormone analog therapy in their lifetime

-5.APPENDIX
+4.APPENDIX